-Cost of Folding Arm Awnings
+How Much Do Folding Arm Awnings Cost?

 Awnings rose in popularity following the housing boom at the end of World War II.
 The soldiers returning from fighting overseas received grants and loans that they used to purchase new homes.
 Those soldiers and their families liked the look of awnings, and many mid-century modern homes and ranch homes still feature aluminum awnings with fabric covers attached.
 Homeowners who want to renovate their homes and those who want more shade will find that awnings meet their needs.
 These awnings now come in several designs, including a folding arm awning.
 See the costs involved below.